 Additional Considerations for BVM Ventilation

 Two-person bag-valve-mask (BVM) ventilation is used whenever possible.
-Bag-valve-mask ventilation can be done with one person or two, but two-person BVM ventilation is easier and more effective because a tight seal must be achieved and this usually requires two hands on the mask.
+Bag-valve-mask ventilation can be done with one person or two, but two-person BVM ventilation is easier and more effective because a tight seal must be achieved and this usually requires 2 hands on the mask.

 Unless contraindicated, a pharyngeal airway adjunct is used when performing BVM ventilation.
 An oropharyngeal airway is used unless the patient has an intact gag reflex; in such cases, a nasopharyngeal airway (nasal trumpet) is used.
 Bilateral nasopharyngeal airways and an oropharyngeal airway are used if necessary for ventilation.